 - Nominators must send copies of what they judge to be the candidate's two most outstanding and significant publications to date.

 - Nominators must also send a copy of the candidate's current full CV.

-Recipients will be presented with the Spearman Medal and a commemorative certificate at the Society’s Awards evening in 2021.
+Recipients will be presented with the Spearman Medal and a commemorative certificate at a society awards ceremony in 2022.

 |2019||Dr Stephen Fleming|

 |2017||Dr Claire Haworth and Dr Rachael E Jack|